aniass/ETL-python-SQLite/README.md

 ### Project includes:
 - ETL script - **sql_python.py**
 - ETL process and analysis in Jupyter Notebook file - **Excel_to_database.ipynb**

+## Summary:
+The project consists of classical ETL steps:

+**1. Extract:**

+This stage is used to extract data from data sources.
+- The data are in two formats: excel file and  SQLite database.
+- I have used pandas library to extract data from excel file into dataframe.
+I loaded data from the database in the same way.

+**2. Transform:**

+This stage is used for transform data.

+In this step I have used python and pandas to transform data:
+- I combined the two choosen tables and filled in the missing data;
+- I selected and filtered data from database and matched them to data come from Excel file.

+**3. Load:**

+The last stage is used to load the data that has been transformed to the database.

+I have used SQLite database for storing the extracted and transformed data:
+- First I have created an engine to connect with the database and loaded choosen data into pandas dataframes;
+- After transform step I have created a new dataframe for transformed data;
+- Finally I putted receive file to sql database.

 ### Technologies
 Project is created with:
 - SQL, Python 3.6,